 Within three years they got the call up to the station’s Melbourne drive spot.
 By 2011, they were spending their evenings with all of Australia in prime time.

-On Friday, they called an end to their crazily successful radio show and 14 years of bloody hilarious memories.
+In late 2017, they called an end to their crazily successful radio show and 14 years of bloody hilarious memories.
 Luckily, they still have their Hamish and Andy podcast, but in honour of all the lols, let’s look back on their eight greatest moments.

 1. That time they invented gravy chips